Inedo/inedo-docs/BuildMaster/ci-cd/continuous-integration/packaging/package-and-container-sources.md

 To help keep track of externally-hosted packages and container images, BuildMaster uses **Package Sources** and **Container Sources**.
 They essentially represent external repository, such as a ProGet server hosting a Universal or NuGet package feed, or a ProGet server hosting a private Docker container registry.

+{.attention .best-practice} Starting in BuildMaster 6.2, [Secure Resources](secure-resources) have taken the place of package and container sources.

 ### Creating a Package Source or Container Source

 1. Go to the Admin->Package & Container Sources page.